rubik/rubik.github.io/content/post/kubernetes-tutorial-ii-deploying-an-app.md

         name: app
         ports:
         - containerPort: 1323
-        readinessProbe:
-          httpGet:
-            path: /healthz
-            port: 1323
-          periodSeconds: 2
-        livenessProbe:
-          httpGet:
-            path: /healthz
-            port: 1323
-          initialDelaySeconds: 30
-          periodSeconds: 30
       restartPolicy: Always
 ```

-This manifest is almost identical to the previous one, with the only difference
+This manifest is almost identical to the previous one, with the only
-that in this case the health checks are performed by requesting a particular
-HTTP endpoint.
+differences being the container image and command.

 After deploying, this is the output of `kubectl get pods`: